sampsyo/cs6120/content/blog/2020-12-20-bril-algebraic-data-types/index.md

 I do think that it would have been preferable to make the `construct` instruction require explicitly specifying the index of the constructor to construct.
 This approach would have been better for a number of
-reasons: it would have eliminated the dependency on runtime knowledge of types; it would have made the Rust compiler's job easier; it would have made the code more explicit and readable; and it would have made it possible to use variants with multiple constructors that carry the
+reasons: it would have eliminated the dependency on run-time knowledge of types; it would have made the Rust compiler's job easier; it would have made the code more explicit and readable; and it would have made it possible to use variants with multiple constructors that carry the